use-ink/ink/CONTRIBUTING.md

 ## I don't want to contribute, I just have some questions

-For questions about the ink! project, about Parity Technologies or general technical related questions you are welcome to contact us via [Riot][Riot-Smart-Contracts-ink].
+For questions about the ink! project, about Parity Technologies or general technical related questions you are welcome to contact us via [Element][Riot-Smart-Contracts-ink].
 For technical questions specifically about the ink! and its sub-projects you may also file an issue.
-For more information about filing issues go [here](#Issues-&-pull-requests).
+For more information about filing issues go [here](#issues-and-pull-requests).

 [Riot-Smart-Contracts-ink]: https://riot.im/app/#/room/#ink:matrix.parity.io